 NFL Experience a visual extravaganza of the Super Bowl

 Back to the Experience.
 Nearly every conceivable way you can present NFL’s biggest game has been perfected here.
-It’s an immersive hands-on experience, with a 40-yard dash — timed even — and a 50-yard football field where flag football games and clinics are held.
-There are also kicking and passing arenas, where a person needs to stand in line for about 10 minutes for a chance at personal glory in front of thousands of other like-minded individuals.
-Static displays that include the history of the NFL’s 100th season include helmets which have been bedazzled, replicas of players lockers, a section where footballs are made, Super Bowl rings, etc. The two most popular draws are where you can take your own picture with the Lombardi Trophy, and of course the above-mentioned 40-yard dash, where there was many a pulled hammy.
+It’s an immersive hands on experience, with a 40 yard dash - timed even - and a 50 yard football field where flag football games and clinics are held.
+There are also several kicking and passing for accuracy arenas, where a person needs to stand in line for about ten minutes for a chance at personal glory in front of thousands of other like minded individuals.
+Static displays that include the history of the NFL’s 100th season include helmets which have been bedazzled, replicas of players lockers, larger than life Super Bowl tickets, more TV screens, a section where footballs are made while-u-wait, Super Bowl rings etc. etc. The two most popular draws are the take your own picture with the Lombardi Trophy, and of course the above mentioned 40 yard dash, where many a pulled hammy’s were the result.